 - premature infants

 Neutropenia with temperature instability.
-Symptoms include tachypnoea, chest recession, and cough (absent in ⅔ of the cases) 7
+Symptoms include tachypnoea, chest recession, respiratory distress and cough (absent in ⅔ of the cases) 7

 Occurs with transplacental spread.
 Aspiration of infected amniotic fluid after prolonged rupture of membranes or during delivery.

 - E. coli

 - occurs in the first week of life and as an intrauterine pneumonia

 - often caused by group B streptococcus or gram negative bacteria

 - occurs in subsequent three weeks

 - often caused by gram positive bacteria